railsuser2014/openobject-doc-book-en/3/3_9/periods_and_fiscal_years.rst

 .. note:: Periods and Fiscal Years

         A fiscal year (or financial year) corresponds to twelve months for a company.
         In many countries, the fiscal year corresponds to a calendar year.
-That is not the case in others.
+That may not be the case in other countries.

-        The fiscal year is divided into monthly or three-monthly accounting periods.
+        The financial year can be divided into monthly or three-monthly accounting periods (when you have a quarterly declaration).

 OpenERP's management of the fiscal year is flexible enough to enable you to work on several years at the same time.
 This gives you several advantages, such as creating three-year budgets, and statements straddling several calendar years.

 .. index:: period
 .. index:: fiscal year